 - Accountancy (ACC) – Prepares students for careers in accounting and consulting firms, investment banks, and other institutions.
-Provides a foundation for the Master of Science in Accountancy (MSA) degree if accepted into the MSA program during junior year.
+Provides a foundation for the Master of Science in Accountancy (MSA) degree, which is strongly recommended.

 - Business and Enterprise Management (BEM) – Preserves a general business curriculum while allowing students to gain greater depth in a number of specialty areas.
 Emphasizes development of strong leadership and critical thinking skills, enabling students to pursue management careers in a wide range of fields.